 We can’t do anything meaningful without an authoritative court interpretation of the statute.
 I think we have to let the litigation resolve before we take any action.

-It is worth observing that Washington counsel has appeared in the case and that the gun owner’s case asserts that the limitation on assault rifles is unconstitutional.
-This is a much broader issue than whether Attorney General Healey overextended that limitation to other AR-15s.
-It appears there is a good chance that this case will be appealed all the way to the Supreme Court, however the federal district court rules.
+It is worth observing that Washington counsel has appeared in the case.
+It appears there is a good chance that this case will be appealed all the way to the Supreme Court.
+But, apparently, the plaintiff’s have not decided their next step.

 Please don’t hesitate to contact us directly for assistance!